Oliver Heywood (minister): Roving ministry

-Though according to law a 'silenced' minister, Heywood persistently held conventicles at the houses of the presbyterian gentry and farmers, in open defiance of the act of 1664.
-On the passing of the Five Mile Act (1665) he left his residence (at that time Coley Hall), but only to become an itinerant evangelist throughout the northern counties.
+Though according to law a 'silenced' minister, Heywood persistently held conventicles at the houses of the presbyterian gentry and farmers, in open defiance of the Conventicle Act 1664.
+On the passing of the Five Mile Act 1665 he left his residence (at that time Coley Hall), but only to become an itinerant evangelist throughout the northern counties.
 It was his opinion that this act, by carrying the ejected ministers into new localities, promoted rather than hindered the nonconformist cause.
 Taking advantage of his successor's absence, he preached at Coley Chapel on the first Sunday of 1668 to 'a very great assembly;' his appearances in the pulpits of parish churches were frequent at this time.
 At length, on 13 March 1670, he was apprehended after preaching at Little Woodhouse, near Leeds, but was released two days after.
 His goods, however, were seized (13 July) to meet the fine under the new Conventicle Act, which came into force on 10 May.
 Under the royal indulgence of 1672 he took out two licences as a presbyterian 'teacher,' one (20 April) for his own house at Northowram, the other (25 July) for the house of John Butterworth at Warley in the parish of Halifax.
 Over a hundred of his former parishioners entered with him (12 June) into a church covenant void of presbyterian peculiarities, and hence joined (18 June) by the members of a congregational church gathered at Sowerby Chapel in Halifax parish, by Henry Root (d 20 October 1669).